60frames/jestpack/README.md

 }
 ```

-If you need to do some setup after Jasmine has loaded, e.g. define some global matchers, then you can use [`config.setupTestFrameworkScriptFile`](https://facebook.github.io/jest/docs/api.html#config-setuptestframeworkscriptfile-string) instead:
+If you need to do some setup after Jasmine has loaded, e.g. define some global matchers, then you can use Jest's [`config.setupTestFrameworkScriptFile`](https://facebook.github.io/jest/docs/api.html#config-setuptestframeworkscriptfile-string) instead:

 ```js
 // package.json